ipfs/ipfs-blog/src/_blog/dapps-ipfs.md

 The problem with this approach is that you haven’t verified the response, so you don’t know if you the response **matches the cid.** In effect, you are **trusting the gateway** to return the correct response.

-Another minor challenge that arises is that each version you load and each gateway you load it from will have a different origin, so any local state the dapp relies on in localStorage or IndexedDB will be tied to that specific version of the dapp (CID) at that specific gateway, i.e., `bafy1.ipfs.cf-ipfs.io` is a different origin to `bafy1.ipfs.dweb.link` even though are the same CID.
+Another minor challenge that arises is that each version you load and each gateway you load it from will have a different origin, so any local state the dapp relies on in localStorage or IndexedDB will be tied to that specific version of the dapp (CID) at that specific gateway, i.e., `bafy1.ipfs.cf-ipfs.io` is a different origin to `bafy1.ipfs.dweb.link` even though they are the same CID.

 - **Verifiable:** ❌
 - **UX:** ⭐️⭐️